open-pioneer/trails-openlayers-base-packages/src/packages/feature-editing/README.md

 The editor supports editing _existing_ features or creating _new_ features:

 - Existing features are taken from the map, using a workflow based on OpenLayer's [Select](https://openlayers.org/en/latest/apidoc/module-ol_interaction_Select-Select.html) interaction.
-  The feature and its attributes are taken directly from the layer (typically some kind of `VectorLayer`).
+  The feature object and its attributes are taken directly from the layer (typically some kind of `VectorLayer`).
-- New features are created based on the configured feature template (i.e. `defaultProperties`, `geometryType`, etc.).
+- New feature objects are created based on the configured feature template (i.e. `defaultProperties`, `geometryType`, etc.).
   The user can draw the feature's geometry on a temporary layer.

 In both cases, feature attributes can be edited using the editor's form controls.
-Note however, that the (preexisting) features on the map are **never** modified directly.
+Note however, that the layers or their sources in the map are **never** modified directly.
 Instead, the editor calls the `FeatureWriter`'s methods to apply any changes made by the user (see [FeatureWriter](#featurewriter) below).

 In summary, the sequence of steps when creating or editing a feature is as follows: